 Applying for a Private Student Loan

-Take the time to research a lender with a good reputation that offers competitive rates and terms.
-Ideally, you want a lender that offers flexible repayment options, fees that are reasonable, (or none at all), and will provide helpful customer support if you find yourself having any issues with your student loan payments.
+It’s important to take the time to do some research and find a lender with a good reputation that offers competitive rates and terms.
+Ideally, you want a lender that offers flexible repayment options, reasonable (or no) fees, and will provide helpful customer support if you find yourself having any issues with your student loan payments.

-If you decide to apply for a private student loan, you will more than likely have to reveal personal financial details, like your credit history (if you have one).
-Applicants with a limited credit history may have the option of applying with a co-signer.
+If you decide to apply for a private student loan, you will more than likely have to reveal personal financial details, like your credit history.
+Since students typically don’t have much, or any, credit history, they often need to apply with a cosigner.
 That’s someone who will share the responsibility with you of paying back the loan.

 Types of Student Loan Interest Rates

 The interest rate on your student loans could have a lasting impact on your future finances.
 The interest charged is a percentage of your unpaid loan principal — that is, the amount you borrowed.
 Interest is paid to the lender in exchange for the opportunity to borrow money from them.

 You can typically choose from between two types of interest rates: fixed-rate and variable rates.

-Fixed-rate student loans: these types of loans offer an interest rate that remains the same throughout the life of the loan.
+Fixed-rate student loans: These types of loans offer an interest rate that remains the same throughout the life of the loan.
 This could give you peace of mind, knowing that the rate won’t change, even if the state of the economy does.
 Interest rates could fluctuate wildly during the course of your loan, but a fixed-rate won’t be affected.
 As previously mentioned, federal student loans have a fixed interest rate.
 Some private lenders also offer student loans with a fixed interest rate.